jonshiach/graphics-notes/_pages/03_textures.md

 Its a me, Mario!
 ```

-Now we can experiment with specifying texture co-ordinates outside of the range 0 to 1.
-Edit the `uv` array to change all of the `1.0f` values to `2.0f`.
-Compile and run the program and you should see the image shown in {numref}`GL_REPEAT-figure`
+Now we can experiment with specifying texture coordinates outside the range 0 to 1.
+Edit the `uv` array to change all the `1.0f` values to `2.0f`.
+Compile and run the program, and you should see the image shown in {numref}`GL_REPEAT-figure`

 ```{figure} ../_images/03_GL_REPEAT.png
 :width: 500